Firestorm (character): Jason Rusch / Firehawk

-As the storyline jumped ahead one year (and the series itself was now re-titled as Firestorm the Nuclear Man from issue #23 on), Professor Stein has mysteriously vanished, and Jason Rusch has been merging with Firehawk to become Firestorm, allowing him to use her powers as well.
+As the storyline jumped ahead one year (and the series was re-titled as Firestorm the Nuclear Man from issue #23 on), Martin Stein has mysteriously vanished, and Jason Rusch has been merging with Firehawk to become Firestorm, allowing him to use her powers as well.
 The two decided to look for Stein together.
-Stein had been kidnapped and tortured by the Pupil, a former teaching assistant of Stein's.
-Flanked by the D.O.L.L.I.s, a group of cyborg soldiers of limited cognitive ability, the Pupil (formerly known as Adrian Burroughs) questioned the nearly dead Stein about the secrets of the universe.
-Jason and Lorraine, along with the mysterious teleporter Gehenna, freed the captured Stein and restored him to full health.
+Stein had been kidnapped and tortured by the Pupil (Adrian Burroughs), his former teaching assistant.
+Flanked by the D.O.L.L.I.s, a group of cyborg soldiers of limited cognitive ability, the Pupil questioned Stein about the secrets of the universe.
+Jason and Firehawk, along with the mysterious teleporter Gehenna, freed the captured Stein and restored him to full health.
 Jason is a college freshman at New York City's Columbus University and seems to have ties with Dani Sharpe, a member of the senior staff at LexCorp.

-The Firestorm team of Jason and Firehawk made several appearances across the DC Comics Universe before the search for Martin Stein ended.
+The Firestorm team of Jason and Firehawk made several appearances across the DC universe before the search for Martin Stein ended.
 This included dealing with the latest OMAC and teaming up with Superman in the "Back in Action" story arc in Action Comics.
 Firehawk later introduced Jason to Pozhar, a Russian superhero who was once a part of the Firestorm Matrix; together, the trio takes on a newly reborn Tokamak.
 This series ended with Firestorm the Nuclear Man #35 (April 2007).